 Further studies on peer group dynamics and the question of tipping points related to the number of students who have suicidal ideation can help schools determine the types of resources, staff training, expertise, community supports and programs they need.

 Astor believes schools can work with peer groups to help save students’ lives by focusing on school climate.

 Focusing on making schools more welcoming and more accepting between peer groups and school staff is one way to help high-risk groups.
 Astor suggests developing extracurricular activities that emphasize school connectedness and acceptance.
 He also suggests paying close attention to new students transitioning into schools who may feel isolated or stigmatized and have difficulty making friends, leaving them vulnerable to joining risky peer groups.

-Astor, who co-authored “Welcoming Practices” with Benbenishty, has helped train teens how to welcome new students into a school, ensuring that transitioning students have a positive peer group to help them through their first couple months.
-With teachers’ and principals’ guidance, the students can offer simple support such as a place to sit in the cafeteria or tutoring to help prevent them from falling behind academically.
-This kind of support may be minimal but it is also important for teens who may be heavily influenced by their peers, he says.
+Astor recommends training teens on how to welcome new students into a school, ensuring that transitioning students have a positive peer group to help them through their first couple months.
+With teachers’ and principals’ guidance, the students can offer simple support, such as a place to sit in the cafeteria or tutoring, to help prevent them from falling behind academically.
+This kind of support may be minimal, but it is also important for teens who may be heavily influenced by their peers.